Injured in an Accident? A Durham Car Accident Lawyer Can Fight For Your Rights

 Speak with a Durham Car Accident Lawyer Immediately After Your Accident

-In North Carolina, there is a three-year statute of limitations for car accident cases.
+In North Carolina, the statute of limitations for car accident cases can vary.
 This means that you must file a lawsuit as soon as possible, or you will lose all of your rights.
 Even if you don’t plan to file a lawsuit, the longer you wait to pursue a claim, the harder it will be to prove your case.
 In addition, insurance companies have no legal obligation to pay your claim once the statute of limitations has expired.
 As a result, you should speak with a Durham car accident lawyer even if you haven’t yet decided what to do.

 If you’ve been injured in a car accident, time is not on your side.
 Founded in 1982, we are a firm built on experience and dedicated to helping injured North Carolinians in Durham.
 Let us help you get your life back – call us at 1-800-662-1234 or contact us online to schedule a free consultation.